Seasickness Can Really Ruin Your Phuket Dive Trip

 If All Else Fails

 If none of the above helps then you’ll just have to be very careful in choosing your dive destinations.
-There’s some excellent shore diving around the world and many places like Thailand have relatively flat seas during the high season.
+There’s some excellent shore diving around the world.
+Many places like Thailand have relatively flat seas during the high season.
 If that doesn’t work then it’s time to choose a new hobby…

 We Will Help